-At the international RoboCupJunior Rescue CoSpace Challenge, teams will also take part in a SuperTeam Competition.
+At the international RoboCupJunior Rescue Simulation (former CoSpace) Challenge, teams will also take part in a SuperTeam Competition.
 SuperTeams comprise of two or more participating teams.
 The SuperTeams are given a short period of time for collaboration at the competition venue.
 During this time, each SuperTeam must leverage on individual teams' strength and work together to create a new AI to solve a new task.
 SuperTeams are encouraged to express their friendship and cooperation and demonstrating what they have learnt from each other.
+The SuperTeam Challenge is a special program for the international event and is not obligatory for regional events.